 - Invoked: Evulz has studied the behaviors of other villains to see where they went wrong, and resolves not to make any of their mistakes.

-- Defied: Evulz is a sadistic Mad Hatter who loves being a crazed lunatic.
+- Defied: Evulz is a crazed, sadistic lunatic who loves being a crazed, sadistic lunatic.

 - Discussed: "One reason Evulz is so dangerous is because he doesn't do evil deeds when there's no point".

 - Conversed: "Finally, a movie villain who acts rational!"

 - Deconstructed: Evulz is such a Slave to PR, the other villains mock him for it.